railsuser2014/openobject-doc-book-en/7/7_23_Managementsystem/7_23_Managementsystem_manual.rst

    single: module; wiki_procedure
    single: module; wiki_environmental_aspect

-Once you have created your manual, you will have to complete it with procedures or environemental aspects.
+Once you have created your manual, you will have to complete it with procedures or environmental aspects.
 They are both managed through wiki pages in the same menu as the manual and the structure is already provided.

 .. figure:: images/mgmtsystem_procedure.png
    :scale: 75
    :align: center

 You can also detail your procedures with work instructions by creating new wiki pages.